marianmeres/jay/README.md

 ### The CMS

-_Jay_ is a simple headless CMS server offering a basic REST interface for managing arbitrary documents and assets.
+_Jay_ is a simple, [express](https://expressjs.com/) based CMS server offering a basic REST interface for managing arbitrary documents and assets.
 It includes a basic CRUD authentication system.
 Document types and schemas are defined using YAML definition files, ensuring validation.
 One server instance is capable of handling multiple isolated projects, which can be configured with ease.
 Notably, _jay_ operates without the need for a traditional database.

 ### The JSON